-By moving from a national ethos of Manifest Destiny in the 19th Century (Tuveson, 1968; Shackel, 2001) to an Archaeology of the Science of Technology of Mormon Town Plans and Fences in the 20th Century (Leone, 1973) compared with the cultural patterns of the Mormon Landscape in the American West (Dyal, 1981; Edgeworth, 2011; England, 2014; Fox, 1932; Francaviglia, 1978; Leone, 1973; Meinig, 1965; Scarlett, 2006; Strebel, 1965; Tuveson, 1968), allows one to make efficient use of modern LiDAR imagery and GIS software in the 21st Century (cf. Leone, 1973) that allows one to peer through dense native sagebrush and relict hav fields to locate faint traces of cultural resources and land use practices within a ca. 35 mi2 project area, and synthesize and interpret the information in a useful manner for future land and resource management purposes.
-Preliminary postsurvey archival research (post-processing) returned information useful in interpreting cultural resources previously and newly located, as well as biographical notes and clues that can assist in the location and identification of additional resources not observed or documented in the summer of 2016 (Daugherty, 1999; Farmer, 2000; Hubber et al., 1996; Moulton, 2007), e.g. the situs of a set location used during the filming of Shane in 1953 along the bank of the Mormon Row Ditch in Section 34, T 43 N, R 115 W, hence the necessity of a second field season of research and investigation within the project and study area.
+By moving from a national ethos of Manifest Destiny in the 19th Century (Tuveson, 1968; Shackel, 2001) to an Archaeology of the Science of Technology of Mormon Town Plans and Fences in the 20th Century (Leone, 1973) compared with the cultural patterns of the Mormon Landscape in the American West (Dyal, 1981; Edgeworth, 2011; England, 2014; Fox, 1932; Francaviglia, 1978; Leone, 1973; Meinig, 1965; Scarlett, 2006; Strebel, 1965; Tuveson, 1968), allows one to make efficient use of modern LiDAR imagery and GIS software in the 21st Century (cf. Leone, 1973) that allows one to peer through dense native sagebrush and relict hay fields to locate faint traces of cultural resources and land use practices within a ca. 35 mi2 project area, and synthesize and interpret the information in a useful manner for future land and resource management purposes.
+Postsurvey archival research (post-processing) returned information useful in interpreting cultural resources previously located but not positively identified or associated with persons from the community's past, as well as biographical notes and clues that can assist in the location and identification of additional resources not observed or documented in the summer of 2016

+(Daugherty, 1999; Farmer, 2000; Hubber et al., 1996; Moulton, 2007; Allen and Harris, 1981).

 Ideological and ethnographic texts regarding millenialist movements and religious groups of the 19th and early 20th centuries in the American West informs an investigator in the present about patterns and technology used in the historic period that are potentially locatable in the archaeological record.
 Understanding the technology available in the 19th and early 20th centuries also provides context for artifacts and/or landscape features potentially encountered during pedestrian survey, e.g. abandoned farm implements and relict water control features (see Objectives above).
-Once the archaeological records have been compiled, if one reads the artifacts and landscape features "backwards," according to Leone (1973) qua Binford (1962), one should be able to discern patterns of ideology, technology, and ethnology from the archaeological record.
-The theory discussed here supports a methodology to accomplish just such a suite of tests: whether one can read the contexts and records forwards and backwards to reveal heretofore unexplored connections and intersections of the Mormon Row-Antelope Flats-Dry Farms community within larger historical, regional, state, and national contexts at the site, multiple property, historic district, and/or landscape scale resulting in a more holistic interpretation of the past, a.k.a. an iterology.
+Once the archaeological records have been compiled, if one reads the artifacts and landscape features "backwards," according to Leone (1973) qua Binford (1962), one should be able to discern patterns of historical ecology, technology, and ultimately ideology from the archaeological record.
+The theory discussed here supports a methodology to accomplish just such a suite of tests: whether one can read the contexts and records forwards and backwards to reveal heretofore unexplored connections and intersections of the Mormon Row community within larger historical, regional, state, and national contexts at the site, multiple property, historic district, and/or rural historic landscape scale resulting in a more holistic interpretation of the past, a.k.a. an iterology.
 It should be noted that history and the archaeological record rarely transpired in a "straight line," rather deviations, excursions, gaps, and anomalies are expected and part of the process of deciphering using the historical method.
-Ideally the iterological method proposed here will reveal patterns and deviations that will better inform us in the present about the beliefs and choices made by people in the past.
+The iterological method proposed in the author's dissertation research will reveal patterns and deviations that will better inform us in the present about the beliefs and choices made by people in the past and in other contexts as well.

-Preliminary Conclusions
+Conclusions